nils-hamel/spherical-camera/README.md

 ## Overview

-This repository holds the definition and developments around an experimental spherical camera and its specific pose estimation algorithm.
+This repository holds the design definition and developments around an experimental spherical camera and its specific pose estimation algorithm.
 The camera and its algorithm were designed for the _ScanVan_ FNS project proposal (PNR 76 _Big Data_) won by the DHLAB (EPFL) and the Institut des Systèmes Industriels (HES-SO Valais) - Project FNS 167151.

-The goal of the _ScanVan_ project is to design a methodology for cities and environement scanning through structure from motion allowing a constant survey to take place.
+The goal of the _ScanVan_ project is to design a methodology for cities and environment scanning through structure from motion allowing a constant survey to take place.
 The objective is to develop a way of obtaining centimetric cities 3D scans on a daily basis, leading to 4D representations.
 Such 4D objects open the way to new systematic temporal evolution analysis of cities and their structures.

 In this context, a spherical camera was designed along with a pose estimation algorithm allowing to take advantage of the camera specifications toward robust structure from motion pipelines.
-The spherical camera was designed to solve the problem of narrow fields of views of most devices usually considered for structure from motion leading to simpler and robust acquisition strategies.
+The spherical camera was designed to solve the problem of narrow fields of views of most devices usually considered for structure from motion, leading to simple and robust acquisition strategies.

 ## Spherical Camera